 Hardanger Bon Bon Pincushion

-This 2-day class (Tuesday 21 April and Tuesday 28 April) is designed to be an initial journey into Hardanger Embroidery encompassing some counted thread embroidery techniques from Norway.
+This 2-day class will be held on Sunday 18 April and Sunday 25 April, 2021.
+It is designed to be an initial journey into Hardanger Embroidery encompassing some counted thread embroidery techniques from Norway.
 Hardanger Embroidery is traditionally a white on white embroidery which features on aprons and shirts worn as part of traditional folk costumes.